Types of Wind

 b) Cyclonic and Anticyclonic Winds

-• Cyclones: Low-pressure systems with inward spiraling winds, causing storms and heavy rain.
+• Cyclones: It is a Low-pressure systems with inward spiraling winds, causing storms and heavy rain.

 • Anticyclones: High-pressure systems with outward spiraling winds, bringing clear and dry weather.